antonio-dagosto/Tamagotchi-/README.md

-Tomodachi – Arduino Virtual Pet
+Tamadachi – Arduino Virtual Pet
 Overview

 Tomodachi is a Tamagotchi-style virtual pet built with an Arduino.